-Both autoantibodies and tumors (usually benign) are common causes of hyperthyroidism.
+Both autoantibodies and tumors—benign or, less commonly, malignant—are common causes of hyperthyroidism.
 Autoantibodies directed at the TSH receptor, a GPCR, may activate it and trigger nonphysiological growth of the thyroid gland, as well as excessive thyroid hormone production.
 Increased metabolic turnover results in weight loss, accelerated heart rate, lowered blood lipids and other symptoms.

 Drugs that influence thyroid hormone function

 This slide shows some of the drugs whose modes of action were discussed above.
 Methimazole is a mechanism-based inhibitor of thyroid peroxidase that is used in hyperthyroidism.
 Shown next to methimazole are the putative oxidation products that are formed by thyroid peroxidase (TPO) and inactivate the enzyme by binding to its heme group.

 KB-141 is a TRβ-selective thyroid receptor agonist.
 Such agonists lower blood lipid concentrations but avoid some other effects of nonselective receptor agonists; they are of interest in the treatment of hyperlipidemia.
 Amiodarone has been discussed in the notes to slide 7.3.4.